...

 Key Takeaways:

-• Don’t forget key accessories like a hat, gloves, and neck protection in cold weather.
+• Don’t forget key accessories like a Buff neck gaiter and Smartwool gloves.

-• Adjust layers during your run as needed.
+• Adjust layers during your run.
+Start cool.

 • It’s better to start out slightly cool and remove a layer than overheat.